Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 Chia seeds have a slightly different seed coat structure that slows initial water absorption.
 Basil seeds have essentially no barrier between the mucilage and the water, which is why hydration happens so quickly.

 This property is practically important for food service.
 A ten to fifteen minute soak in warm water is enough for basil seeds.
 Chia seeds need thirty minutes to two hours.
-In a café or kitchen context, that difference matters.
+In a café or kitchen context, that difference matters significantly.

 When fully hydrated, basil seeds expand to roughly fifteen to thirty times their dry volume depending on water temperature and the water-to-seed ratio used.